microsoftgraph/microsoft-graph-docs-contrib/concepts/how-to-pim-alerts.md

 ---

-# Manage security alerts for Microsoft Entra roles using PIM APIs
+# Manage security alerts for Microsoft Entra roles using PIM APIs (preview)

 Privileged Identity Management (PIM) for Microsoft Entra roles generates alerts when it detects suspicious or unsafe settings for Microsoft Entra roles in your tenant.
 This article describes scenarios for managing PIM alerts using Microsoft Graph.